 This study proposed FRC-GIF, a frame-ranking and container-based personalized animated GIF generation technique using artistic media.
 The semantic workflow of the proposed FRC-GIF method for generating artistic media is shown in Figure 2.
 The proposed method first uses an initialization method for artistic media selection through user initialization block.
 Once selected, lightweight containers (LTC) are initialized and artistic thumbnails are obtained.
 The HTTP Live Streaming (HLS) server is configured to obtain the LTC as proposed in the study [17].
 The thumbnail containers were collected individually from the source video using FFmpeg [47] in the streaming servers.
 Every thumbnail container has 25 thumbnails.
 Most of the existing studies consider the first frame of a video for the thumbnail selection, however, in this work, we propose the rank-pooling method [48] for the frame ranking to select the subsequent thumbnail.
-The thumbnails are then merged into $5 \times 5$ containers according to their playtime.
+The thumbnails are then merged into 5×5 containers according to their playtime.
 A single thumbnail and thumbnail container depicts the playback time of the corresponding video as 1 and 25 seconds, respectively.
 The entire duration of the source video is covered by sequences of thumbnail containers.
-The sizes of each thumbnail and thumbnail container was fixed at $160 \times 90$ and $800 \times 450$ pixels, which is in compliance with previous studies [17].
+The sizes of each thumbnail and thumbnail container was fixed at 160×90 and 800×450 pixels, which is in compliance with previous studies [17].
 The timestamp information in the first phase Thumbnail analyzer container module generates an artistic thumbnail from the given video segment in the first phase of the proposed method.
-The second phase includes the Animated GIF Generation module that downloads the segments and generates userpersonalized animated GIFs with an adequate processing time duration on resource-constrained client devices such as the NVIDIA Jetson TX2, respectively.
+The second phase includes the Animated GIF Generation module that downloads the segments and generates user-personalized animated GIFs with an adequate processing time duration on resource-constrained client devices such as the NVIDIA Jetson TX2, respectively.
+Algorithm 1 shows the processing steps required to generate personalized thumbnails and animated GIFs from a video using the proposed approach.
+The proposed method and its components are described in the subsequent subsections.